Economic Hardship Employment Authorization for F-1 Students

 What is Economic Hardship Employment Authorization?

-Source: [8 C.F.R.
-214.2(f)(9)(ii)(C)-(D) and (F)]
+(Source: 8 C.F.R.
+214.2(f)(9)(ii)(C)-(D) and (F))

 Who is eligible for Economic Hardship Employment Authorization?

-• Employment opportunities on campus are unavailable or insufficient.
+• On-campus jobs are unavailable or insufficient.

 • Loss of financial aid or on-campus employment resulting from circumstances beyond the student’s control